AlexandreDeCamargo/Classical-DFT-Problem/README.md

 ## Continuous Normalizing Flows tutorials ##

-In this repository you can check two Normalizing Flows Tutorials.
+# LiH 1D

+The first code exemplies the usage of Continuous Normalizing Flows in a 1D diatomic system.
+Starting with a single gaussian we merged it into a bimodal distribution.

-The three main references are,
+Some of the references are,

 [Review on Normalizing Flows](https://arxiv.org/pdf/1912.02762)